getsentry/sentry.engineering/data/blog/how-to-refactor-and-not-break-things.md

 ## The Initial Situation

 When you add Sentry to your application, it'll instrument the app and runtime to collect useful debugging information at runtime.
-Depending on the frameworks or libraries you use, the data is collected at different stages of process execution, and is sent to Sentry at a later stage, asynchronously.
+Depending on the frameworks or libraries you use, the data is collected at different stages of process execution and is sent to Sentry at a later stage, asynchronously.
 If your application consists of multiple services (like frontend, backend, some microservices, or worker processes consuming items from a queue) the Sentry SDK also propagates tracing information between those services.
 This makes it possible to link the data from all your services into one trace.

 To handle all this data the SDK uses a thing called the Hub.
 The Hub holds a stack of so-called Scopes.
 All this was specified in the [Unified API](https://develop.sentry.dev/sdk/unified-api/) a long time ago.
 Data is sent to Sentry as events.
 Before sending events to Sentry the data from the Scope(s) is applied to those events.
 The SDK needs to make sure that only data from the right Scopes is applied to not leak data for example from one thread into the events captured by another thread.
-Think of a each web request having its own `url` tag, or `user.id`.
+Think of web requests each having its own `url` tag, or `user.id`.

 ## What We Wanted to Achieve

 We wanted to make our API simpler.
 Remove unnecessary abstractions where possible and thus make it easier for us and for open-source contributors to write new integrations for our SDK.
-The Hub-based API is used in our integrations but also by power users who do custom performance instrumentations.
+The Hub-based API is used in our integrations and by power users who do custom performance instrumentations.
 It can be hard to wrap your head around the concepts of Hubs and Scopes.
 We wanted to simplify this.

 ## Why We Wanted to Do This